Rochester Bridges to the Doctorate

 Group shot of people standing on stairsThe Rochester Bridges to the Doctorate program is the first of its kind that provides master’s level mentoring and guidance toward admission to a doctoral degree program in biomedical and behavioral science disciplines.

-The University of Rochester (UR) offers biomedical and behavioral sciences doctoral programs at the UR Medical Center, which is a research-intensive institute.
+The University of Rochester (UR) is a research-intensive institution that offers biomedical and behavioral sciences doctoral programs at the UR Medical Center.

 Bridges Team

-The Bridges Scholars are top Deaf and Hard of Hearing master’s level students studying to become scientists in behavioral and biomedical sciences fields.
+The Bridges trainees are top Deaf and Hard-of-Hearing master’s level students studying to become scientists in behavioral and biomedical sciences fields.

 Bridges Mentors